Supercritical branching diffusions in random environment: Introduction and main results

 where $Z_0^{(-\al)}=Z_0^{(\al)}$. \end{theorem}

 The proof is deferred to Section~\ref{sec.proofs}.

 Now we come to a somewhat surprising observation.
-We will show that the quenched law of $(Z_t)_{t\geq0}$ conditioned on extinction agrees in law with the quenched law of a subcritical BDRE.
+We will show that the law of $(Z_t)_{t\geq0}$ conditioned on eventual extinction agrees in law with the law of the population size of a subcritical BDRE.
 More formally, inserting the second equation of~\eqref{eq:Zvee} into the equation for $d\Zv_t$ we see that

 for $t\geq0$.
-This is the SDE for the population growth of a subcritical BDRE with criticality parameter $-\al$.
+This is the SDE for the population size of a subcritical BDRE with criticality parameter $-\al$.
 As the solution of \eqref{eq:Zvee.alone} is unique, this proves the following corollary of Theorem~\ref{thm:sup.conditioned.E}.